-Find out more at carersuk.org/dla

-Personal Independence Payment (PIP)

-If you are looking after someone aged between 16 and State Pension age then they could claim PIP.
+Find out more at carersuk.org/dla Personal Independence Payment (PIP) If you are looking after someone aged between 16 and State Pension age then they could claim PIP.
 PIP has a daily living component which may be awarded if they need help with daily living activities, such as dressing, washing or using the toilet.
 PIP also has a mobility component which may be awarded if they need help getting around.

-Find out more at carersuk.org/pip Scottish Child Disability Payment The Scottish Government is introducing a new Scottish Child Disability Payment which, over time, will replace DLA for children.
-It will start taking new applications from summer 2021 with a full roll out from autumn 2021.
+If you are aged between 16 and State Pension age, and have such needs for yourself, you could also apply.
+Find out more at carersuk.org/pip Adult Disability Payment Adult Disability Payment is a new payment by Social Security Scotland which will, over time, replace Personal Independence Payment (PIP) and Disability Living Allowance (DLA) for adults in Scotland.
+Qualifying criteria will be similar.
+It will launch in 2022 for new claims and will start in some areas before full launch across Scotland on 29 August.
+33 Eventually everyone on PIP and DLA for adults will automatically transfer from the DWP to Social Security Scotland.
+However, if the person you are looking after currently receives either of these benefits they do not have to do anything.
+It will continue to be paid.
+Find out more: mygov.scot/adult- disability-payment-launch Scottish Child Disability Payment The Scottish Government has introduced a new Scottish Child Disability Payment which, over time, will replace DLA for children.
+It has the same qualifying criteria and is open for new applications.
 This will be paid until your child reaches 18.
 If your child is currently receiving DLA for children, you do not need to do anything as this will continue.
 However, if your child is reaching 16, you will receive a letter from the DWP.
-They'll let you know that you can choose to either: - get DLA for children or Child Disability Payment until the age of 18 or - apply for Personal Independence Payment (PIP).
+They'll let you know that you can choose to either: - get DLA for children or Child Disability Payment until the age of 18 - apply for Personal Independence Payment (PIP).